 Car insurance rates have been on the rise nationwide, and this has also held true for the state of New Jersey.
-Additionally, recent reports indicate that the average New Jersey resident is paying more than they should for car insurance.
+Additionally, recent reports indicate that the average New Jersey resident is paying more than they should for auto insurance.
 In any case, rates vary widely based on the insurer, city/county, age, driving history, type of vehicle, and even credit score.
 So what are the best cheap car insurance companies in New Jersey?

-To get a clearer idea of how auto insurance works and how to find the best car insurance companies in New Jersey, let’s first take a look at how New Jersey laws regulate drivers, their insurance, and their vehicles.
+To get a clearer idea of how auto insurance works and how to find the best auto insurance companies in New Jersey, let’s first take a look at how New Jersey laws regulate drivers, their insurance, and their vehicles.

 Compare Affordable Car Insurance Rates